 Produce it yourself with solar power.
 Remember to first reduce before you produce.

 Using less energy with energy efficiency is about eliminating waste with many of the suggestions we make in our Energy Audits: sealing the ductwork, adding more insulation the right way and purchasing a more efficient air conditioner.
 These are upgrades that don’t change your lifestyle but instead work behind the scenes to lower your energy bills.

-Energy conservation is about putting a sweater on during the winter rather than turning the thermostat higher or changing to shorts and a tee shirt in the summer and being slightly uncomfortable rather than lowering the thermostat in the summer, turning the ceiling fans off to rooms that are not used… they are lifestyle changes.
+Energy conservation is about putting a sweater on during the winter rather than turning the thermostat higher, changing to shorts and a tee shirt in the summer rather than lowering the thermostat in the summer, or turning the ceiling fans off to rooms that are not used.
+These are lifestyle changes.

 What Is a Load Controller?

 A load controller is a device that puts a cap on how much electrical usage a home can use at one time.
 They tie directly into your electrical panel and limit on how much power your home can draw at one time.
 Let’s say it’s the middle of the summer in Phoenix at 5 pm and your air conditioner is on full blast, your TV is on, you start cooking dinner with an electric oven and you are running hot water, turning on the electric hot water heater.
 All these loads running at one time would send a signal to the load controller that your power demand is exceeding the rating of the load controller and the load controller would start shedding loads and turning off your appliances and air conditioner to level off your usage.
 I understand this can immediately be a turn-off for homeowners, and yes, I was taken aback by the thought of it too.